ryu577/pyray/README.md

 > ffmpeg -framerate 10 -f image2 -i im%d.png -vb 20M vid.avi

+The video can then be converted to a .gif file if required -

+> ffmpeg -i vid.avi -pix_fmt rgb24 -loop 0 out.gif

-To use it, you can simply run any method tagged @MoneyShot.
+To check out the capabilities, you can simply run any method tagged @MoneyShot.